This week has been tough, literally no sleep for this Mama – I’m currently wishing my eye bags were designer ones haha.

 For: Using alone on heavy period days, overnight for protecting your white sheets, or for those ‘I almost weed my pants’ leaks

-Through trialling these period and pee proof underwear I have found that, Modi Bodi has been a total game changer for me.
+Through trialing these period and pee proof underwear I have found that, Modibodi has been a total game changer for me.
 Periods, incontinence, sweating are all normal parts of life, I am so happy to have found a reusable and sustainable product that feels comfortable to sleep, work in and exercise in while giving me peace of mind.

 Full Disclosure.
-I decided to write about my experience with Modi Bodi.
+I decided to write about my experience with Modibodi for myself just to share my experience.
 They gifted my first three pairs to try out.
-I can not talk about something I don’t believe in and asked if they require anything in return, as I need time to try things properly.
+I can not talk about something I don’t believe in and asked if they required anything in return, as I need time to try things properly.
 This is where they got me, they said nothing but if you like them – we would love you to share your experience.
-No guideline or time frames, to me, this spoke volumes about the brand itself, and so I accepted.
+No guidelines or time frames, to me, this spoke volumes about the brand itself, and so I accepted.
 Since then I have bought four extra pairs to complete my collection, the sports shorts and some underwear from the teen range for my daughter.
+I have since been given a discount code for my readers which can be found HERE

 I cry for others, I feel a lot, sometimes it’s overwhelming, I hate seeing others hurting, but its a rare occurrence that I cry for myself.